 - Has sheeting with a minimum thickness of 0.004 inch; and - Has rubberized asphalt coating with a minimum thickness of 0.056 inch.

 A. Design and Manufacture.

-Design and manufacture the PRCB as specified in the applicable portions of AASHTO LRFD Bridge Design Specifications, Section 12, and AASHTO Materials Specification M 259.
+Design and manufacture the PRCB as specified in the applicable portions of AASHTO LRFD Bridge Design Specifications, Section 12, and AASHTO Materials Specification M 259 with the following exceptions to M 259.